0x70b1a5/lugso/061_noun-cases-commands-negation.md

 ## Examples

-Below, `NOM` is marked on the subjects of each sentence, but note that there _is no phoneme for marking the subject_, it is implicitly marked by an _un_-marked noun, and further denoted by the last noun phrase in the sentence - remember, Lugso is mostly Verb-Object-Subject.
+Below, `NOM` is marked on the subjects of each sentence, but note that there _is no phoneme for marking the subject_; it is implicitly marked by an _un_-marked noun, and further denoted by the last noun phrase in the sentence - remember, Lugso is mostly Verb-Object-Subject.

+### ACC accusative

 **tug vgovzit pusir toht!**